Side menu - quick search bar for popular catergories

 21 Feet 1970 Century Coronado

 This boat was rehabbed completely about 20 years ago it had a hard top and a Bimini top it is maroon in color with white trim has radio CD player and a ship to shore radio and a trail master trailer.
 Needs some cosmetics but it's overall in good shape.
-Engine was run two years ago and laid up properly.
+Rebuilt Chrysler 440 Engine was last run two years ago and laid up properly.
+Very low hours.
+The Rehab of the boat included new engine stringers.
+This boat is priced right.
 Needs a new captain and some cleaning.

 14 Feet 1940s Mead Sail/ Glider/ Kayak